 1. Bankruptcy

-a) One Personal or Business Bankruptcy .
-5
+a) One Personal or Business Bankruptcy 6

-b) Two or More Personal or Business Bankruptcies .
-6
+b) Two or More Personal or Business Bankruptcies 7

-2. Books and Records Violation .
-6
+2. Books and Records Violation 7

-3. Borrowing from Client .
-6
+3. Borrowing from Client 7

-4. Breach of Contract .
-7
+4. Breach of Contract 8

-5. Breach of Fiduciary Duty .
-7
+5. Breach of Fiduciary Duty 8

-6. Commingling .
-8
+6. Commingling 9

 7. Conflict of Interest .
-9

-8. Continuing Education Violation.
 10

+8. Continuing Education Violation 11

 9. Conviction within the last 10 years of a Felony or any Relevant Misdemeanor involving a jail sentence .
-11
+12

 Conviction within the last 10 years of a Felony or any Relevant Misdemeanor involving probation only

 Diligence

 Employer Policies Violation

 Failure to Act in Client's Interest Outside of a Financial Planning Relationship

-Failure to Disclose.
+Failure to Disclose

 14. a) Failure to Disclose to CFP Board

 b) Failure to Disclose Required Information to Client

-15 Failure to Pay Back Loan to Firm
+15 Failure to Pay Back Loan to Firm.

-Failure to Enter into a Written Financial Planning Agreement or Provide the Terms of the Engagement 10
+Failure to Enter into a Written Financial Planning Agreement or Provide the Terms of the Engagement While .

-10. While in a Financial Planning Engagement. .
-18

-17. Failure to Respond to a CFP Board Request for Information or Notice of Investigation.
 19

+10. in a Financial Planning Engagement .
+19

+Failure to Respond to a CFP Board Request for Information or Notice of Investigation

-18. Failure to Supervise 20
+18. Failure to Supervise. .
+21

-19. Forgery 20
+19. Forgery .
+21

-Fraud, Misrepresentation, or Deceit
+20 .
+Fraud, Misrepresentation or Deceit .
+22

-(a) Fraud Involving Professional Activities
+(a) Fraud Involving Professional Activities .

-(b) "Holding Out" as a Financial Planner to a Client, Then Not Providing Financial Planning Services to that Client

-(c) Misrepresentation to Non-Clients 22

-(d) Misrepresentation to Clients and Prospective Clients 22

-21. Judgment 22

-22. Inappropriate Relationship with Client.
 23

+(b) "Holding Out" as a Financial Planner to a Client, Then Not Providing Financial Planning Services to that Client .
+23

+(c) Misrepresentation to Non-Clients .
+23

+(d) Misrepresentation to Clients and Prospective Clients .
+23

+21. Judgment .
+23

+22 Inaccurate Ethics Declaration .
+24

+23 Inappropriate Relationship with Client .
+26

-23. Loaning Money to Client 23
+24 Loaning Money to Client .
+26

-24. Relevant Misdemeanor Criminal Convictions 24
+25 Relevant Misdemeanor Criminal Convictions .

-25. Misuse of the CFP® Marks 25

-Ponzi Scheme.

-Practicing Without a Professional License

-Revocation of a financial professional license (e.g. registered securities representative, broker/dealer,

-0. insurance, accountant or investment advisor), unless the revocation is administrative in nature,

-i.e. the result of the individual's determining not to renew the license by not paying the required fees.
 27

+26 Misuse of the CFP® Marks .
+28

+27. Ponzi Scheme. .
+28

+28 Practicing Without a Professional License .
+29

+29 Revocation of a financial professional license (e.g. registered securities representative, broker/dealer, insurance, accountant, or investment advisor), unless the revocation is administrative in nature,

+i.e. the result of the individual's determining not to renew the license by not paying the required fees .30
-29. Revocation or suspension of a non-financial professional license (e.g. real estate, attorney) or certification, unless the revocation is administrative in nature, i.e. the result of the individual's determining not to renew

-the license by not paying the required fees 28
+30 Revocation or suspension of a non-financial professional license (e.g. real estate, attorney) or certification, unless the revocation is administrative in nature, i.e. the result of the individual's determining not to renew the license by not paying the required fees .
+31

-30. Securities Law Violation
+31. Securities Law Violation

 Suitability Violation

-Professional Discipline as defined in Article 7.2 involving a suspension (or a similar type of Professional Discipline) 5.
+Professional Discipline as defined in Article 7.2 involving a suspension (or a similar type of Professional Discipline)

-02. for up to one calendar month (30 days) 31
+34 for up to one calendar month (30 days)

-33. Professional discipline as defined in Article 7.2 involving a suspension (or a similar type of Professional Discipline) for more than one calendar month (30 days) and less than three calendar months (90 days) 32
+for more than one calendar month (30 days) and less than three calendar months (90 days) .
+35

-34. Professional discipline as defined in Article 17.2 involving a suspension (or a similar type of Professional Discipline)

 for more than three months (90 days)

 Unauthorized Use of Designations

-76 Unauthorized Use of the CFP ® Marks 35
+37. Unauthorized Use of the CFP® Marks .
+38